hz-zh/prompt_nGin/chat_tools/help_desk_summarizer.md

 1.  **Generate a plain text Ticket Title:**
     *   This title should be brief and clearly indicate the main issue or request type.
     *   Include key specifics like software name, hardware type, or user if highly relevant and concise.
-    *   Examples: "Password Reset for j.doe", "Outlook Crashing on Startup", "New Software Installation Request - Adobe Acrobat", "Printer Offline - Marketing Department".
+    *   Examples: "Password Reset", "Outlook Crashing on Startup", "New Software Installation Request - Adobe Acrobat", "Printer Offline - Marketing Department".
+    *   Do not include personal information like names or emails in the title.

 2.  **Write a Markdown escaped block of Bullet Points:**
     *   These bullet points should summarize the core details of the request for a team member.
-    *   Focus on actionable information: who, what, when, what system/application, what troubleshooting steps were already taken (if any), and the user's desired outcome.
+    *   Focus on actionable information: what, when, what system/application, what troubleshooting steps were already taken (if any), and the user's desired outcome.
+Do not include personal information like names or emails.
     *   Use standard Markdown for bullet points (e.g., `-` or `*`).
 Bold the bullet prefix (the part before the ':').

 3.  **Write a Markdown escaped block of context, URLs, and "action items" that are checkboxes from the provided context:**